Field hockey in India: Resurgence (1998–2012)

 India won their first continental title after 32 years at the 1998 Asian Games by defeating South Korea.
 The team finished fourth at the 1998 Commonwealth Games.
 They ended the decade by collecting bronze medal at the 1999 Asia Cup.

-India started the new millennium by winning the inaugural hockey champions challenge defeating South Africa in the final.
+India started the new millennium by winning the inaugural Hockey Champions Challenge by defeating South Africa in the final.
 In 2003 India won their first ever Asia Cup title by defeating Pakistan in the final.
 The same year India also clinched the first and only Afro-Asian Games title by defeating Pakistan again in the final.
 For the First time in their history the team did not win a medal at the Asian Games as they finished fifth at the 2006 Asian Games, but India defended their title successfully in the Asia Cup by winning the 2007 Asia Cup.
 In the final the team conveniently beat South Korea 7–2.
 India failed to qualify for 2008 Beijing Games for the first time.

 The next Asia Cup tournament in 2009 proved to be disastrous as the team finished fifth and failed to get any medal.
 But the team regained momentum after winning the 2009 Sultan Azlan Shah Cup and also became the joint winners in the 2010 edition.
 In the 2010 World Cup, which was hosted in India, and the team finished on 8th position.
 In the 2010 Commonwealth Games which was again hosted by India, the national team reached the final where they were defeated 0–8 by Australia, the biggest defeat India ever suffered.
 India became the first ever champions of the Asian Champions Trophy after they beat Pakistan in the final of the 2011 edition.
 In 2012 the team finished last at the Olympics as they lost all their matches, it was disappointing given the fact that they are the most successful team ever at the Olympics.
 India also finished as runners-up at the 2012 Asian Champions Trophy.